dantimofte/quickfix-spec/README.md

  - shows the field number next to the field or group name
  - shows the field type next to the field or group name
+ - use ctrl/cmd + click on the component name to navigate to the definition
+ - when mouse is hovering over a component name the component definition is displayed

 <!-- Plugin description end -->